brooksphilip/driving_freedom/README.md

 ![rancher stack](img/rancher_stack.jpg)

 One of the key takeaways is that you can pick and choose what tools you want to use at all the different layers.
 Meaning, you can use any operating system.
 Any infrastructure.
 Any storage layer.
 Why is this important?
 This creates Freedom of Choice and prevents vendor lock-in.
 One area to look at is Multi-Cluster Managers.
 [Rancher](https://www.rancher.com/products/rancher) is the best for providing that thin layer of abstraction.
-And provides a single interface for wherever you compute happens to be.
+And provides a single interface for wherever your compute happens to be.

 ### Right Sizing